|

 conflicting gauges are dealt with is shown below in the photographs

-would be to use flat cars designed to use the global standard 40 foot
+be to use flat cars designed to use the global standard 40 foot (12

-in which container ships were loaded and unloaded.
-Similar special
+container ships were loaded and unloaded.
+Similar special technology

-technology can be engineered to do the same with railroads.
-The
+can be engineered to do the same with railroads.
+The Sakhalin Island

-Sakhalin Island has an advanced and extensive rail system.
-Further,
+has an advanced and extensive rail system.
+Further, the Sakhalin

-the Sakhalin Island region is very wealthy, being one of the major
+Island region is very wealthy, being one of the major oil producing

 |